bediger4000/vigenere-ciphering-deciphering/README.md

 you've got the better this will work.
 The key length will be a factor of the distances between repeating blocks of bytes.
 Some distances between repeats will almost certainly not have key-length as a factor because of bad luck.
 You'll have to weed them out.

+Output (on stdout) has one row per block of bytes:

+    3492:7 8008 56112 576 56088

+The 7-byte-long block of bytes starting at index 3492 in the input file has repeats with distances of 8008, 56112, 576, 56088 between the repetitions.